IamFive/pcss-vendor-metadata/README.rst

 How it works
 ============

-This project is designed according to official `NOVA vendor data`_ document.
+This project is designed according to official `NOVA vendordata`_ document.

 The vendordata feature provides a way to pass vendor or deployment-specific information to instances.
 This can be accessed by users using the metadata